davetron5000/angular-rails-book/front.md

 * Some sort of database installed (I'd recommend Postgres, but MySQL should work fine)
 * An account on [Heroku], where we'll deploy the app

-This book and the app we'll see were developed on OS X, so some terminal commands might be different if you are on Windows.
+The app we'll see in this book was originally developed on OS X, so some terminal commands might be different if you are on Windows.
 Please [let me know][contact] what those differences are.